Touch the Stones at Stonehenge

 How Can I Touch The Stones At Stonehenge?

 There are two ways that visitors can touch the Stones at Stonehenge.
 One way is to take one of the premium access inner circle tours; these tours are limited to one in the morning and one in the evening and are also limited in terms of numbers.
-English Heritage runs them, and some of the more premium and popular sightseeing tour companies also have tickets available.
 The other way is to visit during Summer Solstice or Winter Solstice.
 Stonehenge opens to the public during these events, and it is the only time that people can get up close to the Stones for this ancient event.
-Another positive to visiting for Solstice is that its free, but with this being a one-off and free, it gets hectic, so be warned.